Toothache or Dental Pain

 - that last more than two days

-- with a high temperature, pain when you bite, red gums, or a bad taste in your mouth
+- with a fever, pain when biting, red gums, or an unpleasant taste in your mouth

 - and your cheek or jaw are swollen